patrick-llgc/pisguru/README.md

 	3. Non maximum suppression
 	4. Hysteresis thresholding
 - The optimal value of the lower and upper boundaries of the **hysteresis thresholding** in Canny detection `cv2.Canny(image, lower, upper)` varies from image to image.
 In practice, setting upper to 1.33 * image medium and lower to 0.67 * image medium yields very good results.
 Remember the magic number **sigma=0.33**.

+### Contours
+- Contours can sometimes replace machine learning at solving some problems efficiently.